Permafrost/TundraTN/README.md

     * `$errors` is the list of activity error logs of the given classes (if specified) that were found logged against the given bizdoc.

+* #### tundra.tn.document:relate

+  Relates two Trading Networks documents (bizdocs) together.

+  Use this service in preference to `WmTN/wm.tn.doc:relateDocuments`, as this service does not throw an exception if the relationship already exists, and this service also logs the creation of the relationship on the target bizdoc.

+  * Inputs:
+    * `$bizdoc.source` is the source Trading Networks document in the relationship.
+Only the internal ID of the bizdoc must be specified, with the remainder of the `WmTN/wm.tn.rec:BizDocEnvelope` structure purely optional.

+    * `$bizdoc.target` is the target Trading Networks document in the relationship.
+Only the internal ID of the bizdoc must be specified, with the remainder of the `WmTN/wm.tn.rec:BizDocEnvelope` structure purely optional.

+    * `$relationship` is an optional string describing the relationship between the source and target bizdocs.
+If not specified, defaults to 'Unknown'.

 * #### tundra.tn.document.schema:get

   Returns the parsing schema associated with the given Trading Networks